TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Those who do not achieve their greatest potential are stuck in a dreamless sleep until the Halls are reconquered, while those who do horrible things are cast into Damnation.
 They appear to have some awareness of the Spiritual Realm, but conflate it with the afterlife.

+### The Soul
+Vorinism appears to teach about a single unified soul which passes into either the Tranquline Halls or Damnation after death, guided by a mythical horn.
+The soul is seen as the essence of a person or thing.
+It appears that the mind and soul are often differentiated, but are ultimately treated as a unified idea.
+Everything has a soul, even inanimate objects.
+It is believed that the soul can be corrupted by evil thoughts and deeds, and thus ardents exist to save and guide them, to protect people from Damnation.
+The soul is the animating force of the body, and when severed by a Shardblade, one loses the ability to move their body past the point of severance.
+If certain points of the soul are severed, such as the neck, the body dies and the soul is released.
+However, they believe that Shardblades do not truly destroy the soul, even when it severs it, and thus those killed by Shardblades can still pass into the afterlife.
+The soul is what is believed to be what one improves and transforms through virtuous actions, and through following their Glory and Calling.
+When a prayer is burned, it is believed its soul is taken to the Almighty for him to hear and respond to.
+Vorinism teaches of something called the Soul's March, though little is known about what this describes.

 ### Belief in Symmetry
 Symmetry is considered holy in Vorinism.
 Among others, [[Glyph\|glyphs]] are shaped symmetrically, [[Silver Kingdoms\|Silver Kingdoms]] have perfectly symmetrical names, the heralds have symmetric names, and many people's names are close to symmetrical.
 However, people who have names that are actually symmetric are looked down on as "too holy" and therefore blasphemous.
 Even the Double Eye of the Almighty, which represents the Almighty and the world itself, is designed with two-fold symmetry.